XiaoMaResearch/XiaoMaResearch.github.io/_pages/about.md

   - /about.html
 ---

-This is "Dr to be" Xiao Ma's home on the web!
+This is Dr. Xiao Ma's home on the web!
-I am a Ph.D.
-Candidate in Civil and Environmental Engineering Department at University of Illinois at Urbana-Champaign.
-My research focuses on numerical modeling for earthquake problem.
+I received my Ph.D. and M.S. degrees from Civil and Environmental Engineering Department at University of Illinois at Urbana-Champaign.
+After graduate school, I joined ExxonMobil Upstream Research Company as a Research Scientist.